UK tech experts · info@vividrepairs.co.uk

 Six SATA connectors provide generous storage expansion capacity.
 You can connect multiple SSDs, hard drives, and RGB controllers without resorting to adapters.
 The three Molex connectors cater to older peripherals or case fans, though most modern components have moved to SATA power.

-The absence of the newer 12VHPWR connector (required for RTX 4070 Ti and above) confirms this PSU targets budget and mid-range builds rather than cutting-edge systems.
+The absence of the newer 12VHPWR connector (required for RTX 4070 Ti and above) confirms this PSU targets budget and mid-range builds rather than modern systems.
 Given the 650W capacity and Bronze efficiency, this positioning makes sense.

 Protection Features